 - Peak Games (creators of Toon Blast) are selling their casual card games to Zynga for $100 million.

 - Zynga acquires a one-man startup studio Harpan LLC for $ 42.5 million.

-- by the number of downloads – the action (hyper-casual) game Join Clash 3D,
+- by the number of downloads – the pet (simulation) game My Talking Angela 2,

 - by the consumer spending – the creative sandbox (simulation) game ROBLOX,

 Hyper casual games are designed for a wide range of users, characterized by simple rules, and do not require perseverance or any special skills from the user.
 Unlike casual games, players of hyper casuals spend much less time on a game session.